 BSOI wafers – Bonded SOI

-Okmetic Bonded Silicon On Insulator wafers offer advanced platform for MEMS, sensor and power devices.
+Okmetic Bonded Silicon On Insulator wafers offer advanced platform for MEMS and sensor devices.
 In many cases BSOI wafers are more cost-effective choice than bulk silicon wafers.
 BSOI wafers have many benefits as they enable more ambitious device designs, improved device performance and smaller die size and they can be fully customized to meet your device and process needs.

 Okmetic BSOI wafers are manufactured by bonding two silicon wafers together leaving an insulating buried oxide layer between them.
 Typically sensing elements and possible IC devices are built on the top wafer acting as a device layer.
 The buried oxide layer is an excellent electric insulating layer and it also forms an effective etch-stop in device manufacturing.
 It can also act as a sacrificial layer when manufacturing more complex devices such as released MEMS structures.
 The handle wafer is supporting the structure but can also be utilized in sealing the structure or as part of the sensing element.
 SOI wafers’ quality and cleanliness standards are identical with bulk silicon wafers.

 Bonding and thinning process enables thicker SOI device layer than competing technologies, which gives more device design freedom

 Thanks to Okmetic’s bonding and thinning process, the device layer of the SOI wafer can be made much thicker than with competing SOI technologies, which gives more freedom to device design.
 The Bonded SOI wafer device layer can range from 1 μm to over 200 μm with standard thickness tolerance being ±0.5 µm and even ±0.1 µm with Enhanced SOI.
 Okmetic’s superior orientation accuracy capability can be utilized in both device layer and handle wafer, which enables smaller variation in customer’s device performance.
 Handle wafer thicknesses between 300 µm and 950 µm are possible and back surface can be polished or etched.
 Buried oxide is high quality thermally grown SiO2.

 BSOI wafers are optimal for variety of devices